-Peter says to Jesus, “Don’t go to the cross.
+Peter tells to Jesus, “Don’t go to the cross.
 That’s not a good plan.
 I rebuke you!”
 And, of course, later Jesus rebuked him and said, “Get behind me, Satan.”
-You know, Judas – of course, his motives weren’t good at all.
+Judas – of course, his motives weren’t good at all.
 And all the while, he set up Jesus for a financial kickback that he would get by turning Him in.

 If you’ve ever been driving the car and have your kids in the back seat, arguing, arguing, arguing, it makes you nuts!
 But after three years of investing in their life, and they’re arguing about – oh, brother, right?

-And here’s what you gotta understand: When you do what God wants you to do, and you take a step of faith, you may find that your spouse isn’t on board, that your parents think you’re crazy, that some of your closest friends will just come to you privately and say, “What are you doing?
+And here’s what you’ve got to understand: When you do what God wants you to do, and you take a step of faith, you may find that your spouse isn’t on board, that your parents think you’re crazy, that some of your closest friends will just come to you privately and say, “What are you doing?
+What were you thinking?
 That’s not a good, secure plan.”

 I know when Theresa and I told her parents that we believed God had called us into ministry – I was a teacher and a basketball coach, and Theresa’s dad thought that’s what he was getting.
 And so, we’re going to put all the kids and everything we own in a Ryder truck, and we’re going to drive to Dallas, and go to seminary, and we’re going to be missionaries.
 Or so we thought.

 And here’s the response, the supportive, loving response: “If you leave, don’t expect to ever see us again, and we will never, ever, ever visit you.”
 Other than that, they were very positive.